keystone-enclave/keystone/README.md

 ## Goals

-Keystone aims to be a free and open framework for architecting and deploying TEEs on RISC-V hardware platforms.
-To summarize, our goals are:
+Keystone is a free and open framework for architecting and deploying TEEs on RISC-V hardware platforms.
+The project's goals are:

 * **Enable TEE on (almost) all RISC-V processors**: Keystone aims to support as many RISC-V processor cores by following RISC-V standard ISA and sub-ISAs.
 This will help hardware designers and manufacturers to enable TEE with minimal efforts.